mgsloan/mgsloan-site/posts/deck-desk/post.md

 The screen may look hard to read here, but that's just due to the camera adjusting to the overall brightness of the scene.
-Our eyes have much dynamic range than phone cameras, so the screen was quite visible to human eyes.
-I wouldn't recommend photo editing like this, but it's perfectly suitable for text centric activities like programming, emailing, reading, etc.
+Our eyes have much more dynamic range than phone cameras, so the screen in this photo was actually quite readable.
+I wouldn't recommend editing photos or video like this, but it's perfectly suitable for activities that don't require as much color accuracy, like programming, emailing, browsing, etc.

 ## Working with Sun: Environmental Shade